Machriam/PlantMonitor/Readme.md

 <img style="height:300px" src="./Confluence/Gifs/DebugDevices.gif"/>

 - Developer-friendly features for diagnosing device malfunctions via SSH.
-- In the gif you can see, that you can run any unix command you want in the console for monitoring various things and install additional packages you may require
+- In the gif you can see, that you can run any Unix command you want in the console for monitoring various things and install additional packages you may require.
 - Each device has multiple buttons to check log entries, test image capture functionality, and define custom exposures for photo tours:
-  1. "Preview Image" stops any running VIS video streams and shows a small preview image of the VIS camera
+  1. "Preview Image" stops any running VIS video streams and shows a small preview image of the VIS camera.
-  2. "Preview Video" stops any running VIS video streams and shows a small preview video of the VIS camera
+  2. "Preview Video" stops any running VIS video streams and shows a small preview video of the VIS camera.
   2. "Test Movement" moves the motor 1500 pulses in a direction.
 Ensure that nothing might break during the movement.
-   <b>Warning: </b>Verify, that the pulse/revision setting is set correctly.
+   <b>Warning: </b>Verify, that the pulse/revolution setting is set correctly.
   3. "Preview IR Image" stops any running IR video streams and shows a small preview image of the IR camera
   4. "Preview IR Video" stops any running IR video streams and shows a small preview video of the IR camera
   5. "Show Logs" displays the most recent logs below all other windows on the right side.
   6. "Download All Logs" downloads all logs on the device.
-Devices are logging many steps, so diagnosing issues might be worthwile.
+Devices are logging many steps, so diagnosing issues might be worthwhile.
   7. "FFC" issues a flat field correction to the IR camera.
 This improves the resolution of the temperature readings.
   8. "Update Exposure" takes a test image with automatic exposure and stores the automatically determined exposure for all future image taking.
 This ensures, that during a photo trip each location takes a photo with the same exposure settings.